LorenzoCeretta/javascript-playground/README.md

 ### Weather App

 A simple page to search for a city's current weather.
-It was created to understand initial DOM manipulation and more advanced data fetching with JavaScript.
+It was created to understand initial DOM manipulation and more data fetching with JavaScript.

 - Reference: https://youtu.be/MIYQR-Ybrn4?si=0NvmJQKX17JyOKWA